aspose-cells/Aspose.Cells-Doc-md/english/gocpp/developer-guide/cells-formatting/styles/modify-an-existing-style/_index.md

 {{% alert color="primary" %}}

 To apply the same formatting options to cells, create a new formatting style object.
 A formatting style object is a combination of formatting characteristics, such as font, font size, indentation, number, border, patterns etc., named and stored as a set.
-When applied, all of the formatting in that style are applied.
+When applied, all of the formatting in that style is applied.

 You can also use an existing style, save it with the workbook and use it to format information with the same attributes.